-the value-chain, such as the Network operator or Level 1 provider.
+- 265. Providing refunds to consumers in appropriate cases is important in resolving non-compliance.
+It is recognised in the Code at paragraph 4.9 that monies may be retained by different parties in the value-chain, such as the Network operator or Level 1 provider.
 In order that refunds are awarded appropriately and without delay, systems need to be established so that relevant parties can assist in the provision of refunds from revenue retained by a Network operator or Level 1 provider in response to a PSA direction ('a retention', as defined in Code para.
-4.9.1).

-- 257. The Executive can intervene where relevant parties fail to pay refunds promptly in response to a CAT sanction, and it will do so in accordance with Code para.
+4.9.1). - 266.
+The Executive can intervene where relevant parties fail to pay refunds promptly in response to a CAT sanction, and it will do so in accordance with Code para.
 4.9.2.
 A direction will be sent to the Network operator or Level 1 provider ordering it to make the refund payments.
 The relevant party will be responsible for any associated administrative costs.
 In relation to the obligation to make refunds on behalf of a party in breach, there is a four-month limitation period set in Code para.
 4.9.3.
-This period runs from the completion of the adjudication process, provided that any reasonable time for any appeals has also passed. - 258.
+This period runs from the completion of the adjudication process, provided that any reasonable time for any appeals has also passed. - 267.
 Refund sanctions are payable before fines or any administrative charge due to the PSA.
 Code para.
 4.9.4 makes it clear that monies outstanding, because of the failure of the relevant party to pay a fine or administrative charge to the PSA, may be paid out of funds from a retention; however, this will only be ordered in a direction once refunds are made, or the four-month limitation period has passed.